DC Heroes RPG – Bows and archery

 Variant – ninja half-bow

-[BODY 01, Projectile weapon: 02, Ammo: 01, Recommended STR: 02, Miniaturisation: 02, R#03, Bow Advantage (see below), Limitation: Low Penetration, Drawback: Must be assembled before use, which takes a minimum of three Phases for a highly trained specialist.]
+[BODY 02, Enhance (EV): 01 (cap is 03), Enhance (Range): 02 (cap is 04), Miniaturisation: 02, Ammo: 01, Recommended STR: 02, R#03, Limitation: Low Penetration, Descriptor: Piercing, Drawback: Must be assembled before use, which takes a minimum of three Phases for the best experts.]

-Historical examples include most European and Chinese longbows, which are usually taller than their wielders (1.8m high or so).
+Historical examples include most European and Chinese longbows.
+These usually are taller than their wielders (1.8m (5’11”) or so).

-- The Anglo-Welsh longbow
+- The Anglo-Welsh longbow, of Robin Hood fame.

-- The Japanese daikyu
+- The Japanese daikyu.

 The English longbow…

-It is a huge affair – two metres tall or even more.
-It’s hard to tell what their pull weight was, though 80+ lbs. seems likely.
+It is a huge affair – 2+ metres tall.
+It’s hard to tell what their pull weight was, though 80 to 120 lbs.
+(36 to 54 Kg.) seems likely outside of some fanciful assertions.
 This is an awful lot, especially if one is to aim correctly.

 As a result there’s a whole body of facts and legends about yeomen archers, and an oft-quoted proverb (“to train a yeoman in archery, start by training his grandfather”).
-The training regimen took a while to develop and had to start at a very young age.
+The training regimen took a while to develop, and had to start at a very young age.

-Various apocryphal-but-we-don’t-care-in-this-article titbits include :
+Various apocryphal-or-mostly-apocryphal-but-we-don’t-care-in-this-article titbits include :

-- skeletal deformations caused by lifelong training (such as an enlarged left arm, or horn and bone spurs along the right one)
+- Skeletal deformations caused by lifelong training.
+Such as an enlarged left arm, or horn and bone spurs along the right one.

-- historical longbows having such a high draw weight that no modern bowman could accurately shoot them
+- Historical longbows having such a high draw weight that no modern bowman could accurately shoot them.

 There is also plenty of folklore around how to select the height and weight of the bow assigned to an archer.
-Same height as the archer with his arms raised, same weight as the archer at birth, etc.
+Same height as the archer with his arms raised, same weight as the archer at birth, etc..

 The Japanese 大弓…

-Thus, along with the brave samurai, the other cliché daikyu expert is the Zen master – who might even be blind.
+Thus, along with the brave samurai, the other cliché daikyu expert is the Zen master.
+Who might even be blind.

 The main ways of keeping your arrows ready for use are :